 Any estimate we gave without performing an exam would be inaccurate to the point that it might be considered deceptive.
-We would never want to deceive an actual or potential patient so we only give estimates for dental implant cost after performing a comprehensive exam.
+We would never want to deceive an actual or potential patient so we only give estimates for dental implant costs after performing a comprehensive exam.

 When considering dental implants, it’s important to consider not just cost, but also value.
-Dental implants may be more expensive than dentures, but they provide a much higher quality of life.
+Dental implants may be more expensive than dentures, but they provide Columbus residents with a much higher quality of life.
 And implants have the potential to last for much longer than dentures.
 This makes dental implants a good value for the money.
 It also means that investing in quality dental implants is usually a better value than trying to buy low-cost dental implants today.
 The investment usually pays off in terms of better appearance and function, as well as improved durability for all parts of the implant.

 What is the Standard Recovery Time for One Implant?

 The protocols and regimen Dr. Firouzian employs offer the fastest recovery time for patients following anything from single implant restorations to a full arch.
 Much of recovery has to do with the stress of the actual surgery and the health of the patient.
 We take every consideration into account from the beginning to the end and this absolutely helps patients lessen the recovery time needed to go through these procedures.

 Many patients experience only minor discomfort after the implant root is placed and are able to return to work within a day or two.
 The process for osseointegration itself may take up to six months.
 Discomfort during the recovery period can typically be controlled with over-the-counter painkillers.

 What is the Standard Recovery Time For a Full Arch?